 |Colors||black and white||black, white, and blue|

 Both cameras use a rechargeable battery and flash.
-They are also the only two Polaroid cameras currently on the market that use traditional Polaroid film.
-Other available cameras, including the Polaroid Snap and Polaroid Pop, aren't made by Polaroid Originals, and therefore don't use the conventional Polaroid film of yesteryear.
+They are also two of only three Polaroid cameras currently on the market that use traditional Polaroid film.
+Other available cameras, including the Polaroid Snap and Polaroid Pop, aren't made by Polaroid, and therefore don't use the conventional Polaroid film of yesteryear.
 Instead, they support Zink Paper, which offers a different instant printing process.

-The newer OneStep+ is slightly bigger (and heavier) than the older model, but these differences aren't noticeable when you see both cameras side-by-side.
-What does matter is on the inside.
+The newer OneStep+ is slightly larger (and heavier) than the older model, but these differences aren't noticeable when you see both cameras side-by-side.
 The OneStep+ camera is the only one that offers a Portrait mode that allows you to take photos from as close as 12 inches (89mm).
-Additionally, when using the free Polaroid Originals app, the OneStep+ offers extra tools such as a remote trigger, self-timer, double exposure mode, the ability to add digital light paint to any image, noise trigger, and manual mode.
+Additionally, when using the free Polaroid app, the OneStep+ offers extra tools such as a remote trigger, self-timer, double exposure mode, the ability to add digital light paint to any image, noise trigger, and manual mode.

-For the budget-minded who simply want to duplicate the traditional Polaroid experience, the Polaroid Originals OneStep 2 is worth considering.
-It's basically a recreation of the original OneStep cameras with the added bonus of charging via Micro-USB.
+For the budget-minded who want to duplicate the traditional Polaroid experience, the Polaroid OneStep 2 is worth considering.
+It's a recreation of the original OneStep cameras with the bonus of charging via Micro-USB.
 Plus, it's the only one available in blue.

 Old meets new

-Live the true Polaroid experience for the first time — or the hundredth — with the Polaroid Originals OneStep+, which also includes fun new features for some 21st century picture-taking.
+Live the authentic Polaroid experience for the first time — or the hundredth — with the Polaroid OneStep+, which also includes fun new features for some 21st century picture-taking.
 Available in black and white

 Less features, similar design